-The program consists of three components: the Senior High Academy grades 9-12, the Junior High Academy grades 7 & 8, and the Teen Parent Program.
+The program consists of three components: Junior High Academy, grades 7 and 8; the Senior High Academy, grades 9-12; and the Recovery High School.
 The program strives to meet the academic and social needs of students in innovative ways while maintaining high academic expectations aligned with Common Core Standards.
 The students attending Westside Academy are referred from their home school districts for various reasons including: issues with self-esteem, depression, school phobia, anger, drug and/alcohol abuse, and family problems.
 The Academy prepares students for post-secondary education and life-long career opportunities.